alkerway/hls-simulator/README.md

 ## Step 2: Constructing a live stream url

-The app will work with both master and level urls.
-For live remote manifests, the session timer and dvr length are ignored and the app will function as a proxy that can still simulate events.
+The app will work with both inputs of either master or level remote urls.
+For live remote manifests, as well as vod manifests with the option `keepVod`, the session timer and dvr length are ignored and the app will function as a proxy that can still simulate events.

 To get a simulated live manifest url, input a manifest url into the url input.
 The generated manifest url will be in the Generated Url field, and can be played in video players.